Mashlex/CSGO-Server-Configs/README.md

 These are the config files which can be loaded via the admin menu and which merge the functions of the plugins with the gamemodes.
 They are also reset again and again through this.
 ### Mappool INC
 These are mappools, very close to the default pools.
 But they can be easily adapted as desired.
+### Adminmenu
+The standard "Adminmenu.smx" is edited.
+The menu items that are normally present have been removed and inserted as required.